What Is The Best Humidity Level

 Portable dehumidification units can keep the moisture out of your air.
 The problem is, they can only cover a limited area, so you might need to buy several to make sure your whole house is protected.
 Many of them also don't let you adjust to a specific humidity level, making it difficult to remain in the Goldilocks Zone.

-What you need is a whole-home dehumidifier.
-Working similarly to your HVAC system, air flows through it, and the moisture is taken out.
+Whole-home dehumidifiers work similarly to your HVAC system, air flows through it, and the moisture is taken out.
 Then, the dehumidified air is circulated through your ductwork, so it can reach every room of your house.
 Many of these devices can remove up to four times more moisture from the air than an A/C, and they do it without affecting the ambient temperature.

 The system uses a humidistat, which allows you to set your preferred humidity level, just like you would set the temperature on a thermostat.
 This way, you can adjust for personal preference.